-You will need a 38cm Garcima Paella Pan (available for purchase in our online shop) for this recipe which serves 6-8.
+You will need a 38cm Garcima Paella Pan (buy here) for this recipe which serves 6-8.

-- 2 tsp Antonio Sotos saffron threads (available for purchase in our online shop)
+- 2 tsp Antonio Sotos saffron threads (buy here)

-- 4 tbsp La Chinata Extra Virgin Olive Oil (available for purchase in our online shop)
+- 4 tbsp La Chinata Extra Virgin Olive Oil (buy here)

 - 2 medium brown onions, finely chopped

 - 2 red peppers, roasted, deseeded and thinly sliced

 - 6 fresh ripe tomatoes, peeled deseeded and finely chopped